emilhe/dash-leaflet-docs/docs/getting_started.md

 ### Property tags

+Properties marked in the docstring by the `[MUTABLE]` tag are guaranteed to be mutable.
 Mutable properties are marked in the docstring by a `[MUTABLE]` tag.
 One such example is the `zoomToBoundsOnClick` property of the `GeoJSON` component,

     - zoomToBoundsOnClick (boolean; optional):
         If True, zoom to feature bounds on click.
 [MUTABLE, DL].